-The Independent Women’s Forum defends toxic chemicals in food and consumer products, denies climate science and argues against laws that would curb the power of corporations.
+Funded largely by right-wing foundations that push climate science denial, the Independent Women’s Forum also partners with Monsanto, defends toxic chemicals in food and consumer products and argues against laws that would curb the power of corporations.
 IWF got its start in 1991 as an effort to defend now Supreme Court Justice (and former Monsanto attorney) Clarence Thomas as he faced sexual harassment charges.
-The IWF is also defending Supreme Court Justice Brett Kavanaugh in the face of sexual assault allegations, and has described Kavanaugh as a “champion of women.“
+The group also defended Supreme Court Justice Brett Kavanaugh in the face of sexual assault allegations, and described Kavanaugh as a “champion of women.“

-Funded largely by right-wing foundations that push climate science denial, the Independent Women ‘s Forum says it works for policies that “enhance people’s freedom, choices, and opportunities.”
+The Independent Women ‘s Forum now says it works for policies that “enhance people’s freedom, choices, and opportunities.”
 In practice, the group advocates for deregulating toxic products and works to deflect the blame for health and environmental harms away from polluting corporations and toward personal responsibility.
-In 2017, IWF lobbied FDA to approve e-cigarettes, arguing that women need them for biological reasons.
-IWF has also partnered with Monsanto, attacked the organic industry and claimed that public health information can harm the public.
+The 2017 annual IWF gala in Washington DC drew Republican leaders, awarded IWF board member Kellyanne Conway, and was sponsored by chemical and tobacco companies, among others.

 Nancy M. Pfotenhauer, a former Koch Industries lobbyist, left Koch Industries to become president of IWF in 2001 and she later served as Vice Chairman of IWF’s Board of Directors.
 She has a long history of promoting dirty energy and pushing for deregulation of polluting industries.

 IWF’s agenda closely follows the lobbying and messaging agenda of tobacco, oil and chemical industry interests.
 Following are some examples:

 A 2019 tweet and article from the Independent Women’s Forum praises President Trump’s “pragmatism” in not acting to curb climate change.